 This was really the perfect card for us, based on where a lot of our discretionary spending goes.
 It came with two points on all spending for dining and travel, and one point for every dollar spent on everything else.
 Over the past 16 months, we have received about $2,000 in cash back from cashing in our points.

 *****Just a reminder, Freedom Fighters: do not be the sucker who EVER carries a balance on this or any other credit card.
 These cards only reward those who use them wisely and pay off any balance every month, of money they were going to spend anyway.
 You will eat up rewards and more by paying interest on carried debt!****

 Recently I found out about the new Chase Sapphire Reserve Card, which is really just a better more lucrative rewards card when compared to its predecessor the Sapphire Preferred.

-The initial sign up bonus is 100,000 points or $1,000 in cash (as long as you spend $4,000 in first 3 months).
-And Chase really upped the ante by increasing the points to 3X for dollars spent on dining and travel.
-You still only get 1 point for all other spending.
-You also get a statement credit of $300/year for travel related expenses.
+The initial sign up bonus is 100,000 points or $1,000 in cash (as long as you spend $4,000 in first three months).
+And Chase really upped the ante by rewarding three points for every dollar spent on dining and travel.
+You still only get one point for all other spending.
+You also get an annual statement credit of $300 for travel-related expenses.

-Based on the 3X points for these categories, that is an additional 24,000 points of $240/year if redeemed for cash (compared to the 2X points we are currently receiving).
-So, even with the additional $55/year, we still come out ahead by $185 (in year 2 and beyond).
-Due to the signup bonus, we will end up netting $1,090 in the first year, just for signing up for the card and replacing the spending we were previously using Sapphire Preferred card for.
+Based on the 3X points for these categories, that is 24,000 points, or $240 per year if redeemed for cash (compare this to the 2X points we were receiving with the prior card).
+So, even with the additional $55 annual fee, we still come out ahead by $185 (in year two and beyond).
+Due to the signup bonus, we will end up netting $1,090 in the first year, just for signing up for the card and replacing the spending we were doing previously on the Sapphire Preferred card.